 Ask any Hollywood screenwriter and they’ll tell you, “You’ve got to have a great sample.”

-The true is same for producers.
-Before studios hire you to produce a short film, commercial, or music video, they’ll want to see what you’ve done before.
+The same is true for producers.
+Before studios hire you to produce a short film, commercial, or music video, they’ll want to see what you’ve already done.

 When producing your sample work, make sure your production company’s voice shines through.
 While you’ll want to avoid being gimmicky, having an extremely memorable demo reel will make you stand out in future client’s inboxes.